TissueImageAnalytics/tiatoolbox/docs/visualization.rst

     "UI_settings": {
         "blur_radius": 0,           # applies a blur to rendererd annotations
         "edge_thickness": 0,        # thickness of boundaries drawn around annotation geometries (0=off)
-        "mapper": "jet",            # default colormapper to use when coloring by a continuous property "max_scale": 32             # controls zoom level at which small annotations are no longer rendered (larger val->smaller
+        "mapper": "jet",            # default colourmapper to use when colouring by a continuous property "max_scale": 32             # controls zoom level at which small annotations are no longer rendered (larger val->smaller
     },                              # annotations visible when zoomed out) "opts": {
-        "edges_on": 0,              # graph edges are shown or hidden by default "nodes_on": 1,              # graph nodes are shown or hidden by default "colorbar_on": 1,           # whether colorbar is shown below main window "hover_on": 1
+        "edges_on": 0,              # graph edges are shown or hidden by default "nodes_on": 1,              # graph nodes are shown or hidden by default "colourbar_on": 1,           # whether colourbar is shown below main window "hover_on": 1
     },